Editorial Standards > Ethics Policies

 ■ Our journalists may accept small gifts in cases where people are being kind and clearly not trying to influence them, such as a cup of coffee or holiday edibles.

-■ We ask that our journalists avoid political involvement such as running for or holding elected office, volunteering for campaigns, serving on community boards, donating to campaigns or displaying campaign materials on their property or persons.
+■ We ask that our journalists avoid political involvement such as running for or holding elected office, volunteering for campaigns, serving on municipal boards, donating to campaigns or displaying campaign materials on their property or persons.
 If a family member’s political involvement calls into question the integrity of a journalist’s coverage, the journalist will not be assigned to cover that issue or campaign.
 If avoiding such a family conflict is impossible, the family member’s involvement will be disclosed in our coverage.

 ■ Our journalists will avoid community group affiliations in areas that they cover.
 Journalists will tell the editor about their involvements and they will not be assigned to cover those stories.
 If a conflict can’t be avoided, our coverage will disclose it.

 ■ Our journalists will disclose community and political involvement, particularly those involving topics they may cover, in statements on our website and in stories related to their involvement.